 The opposition often pastes the work of Dr. G. Fred Lee into the posts in support of their position, and even proclaim him to be “perhaps the world’s leading expert on landfills”.

 In his article regarding single composite lined landfills titled Flawed Technology of Subtitle D Landfilling of Municipal Solid Waste, Dr. Lee reports he has “…developed a comprehensive review of the approach that can be followed to develop MSW landfills that will be protective of public health and the environment for as long as the wastes in the landfill will be a threat.”

 The main elements of Dr. G. Fred Lee’s Safe Landfill are exactly applicable to Sealand’s landfill including site characteristics that surpass regulatory criteria, readily monitorable groundwater, a double composite liner system, leachate recirculation, landfill gas collection, and perpetual post closure care.
 Thus, while the opposition ignores this fact, the work of their own expert substantiates that Sealand's landfill will be safe.

-The State of New York has issued draft permits for the landfill expansion project because the proposed facility meets or exceeds the USA’s most stringent solid waste management regulations, and it provides waste recovery and recycling services not now available in Chautauqua County or the surrounding area.
+The State of New York has issued permits for the landfill expansion project because the proposed facility meets or exceeds the USA’s most stringent solid waste management regulations, and it provides waste recovery and recycling services not now available in Chautauqua County or the surrounding area.

 Subtitle D MSW landfills are single composite lined facilities and are not permitted in New York State.